Sudan Level One - Do Not Fly

 Israel Level One - Do Not Fly

 The primary risk is from rocket and missile attacks - from Hamas in Gaza, Hezbollah in Lebanon, and directly from Iran.
 On 1 Oct 2024, Israel launched a ground operation against Hezbollah in southern Lebanon.
 Later that day, Iran launched a series of missiles at Israel.
 Iran launched a similar attack in April 2024.
 There remains a significant risk within the LLLL/Tel Aviv FIR from the ongoing conflict and situation.
 Most foreign airlines are now avoiding LLBG/Tel Aviv airport.
-As of Sep 28, EASA is recommending against flights to Israel.
 See OPSGROUP Briefing: Situation: Middle East / Israel – Oct 2024

 The secondary risk is a multitude of factors from operating in a conflict zone: misidentification, debris from air defences, GPS spoofing, false EGPWS alerts (now common in Israeli airspace), and reduced route and diversion options in the event of an aircraft emergency.